 1. Figure out what your home is worth

-If you’re thinking about selling your house after one year or less, you first need to know your home value so you can determine whether you’ll make or lose money on the sale.
+If you’re thinking about selling your house after one year or less, you first need to determine your home’s fair market value to figure out whether you’ll make or lose money on the sale.

-The best way to determine your home’s value is by speaking with a licensed real estate agent.
-They will perform a comparative market analysis to give you an accurate idea of your home’s value.
+The best way to find out your home’s value is by speaking with a licensed real estate agent.
+They’ll perform a comparative market analysis to give you an accurate idea of your home’s value.

 2. Make sure you can afford your selling costs

 Next, you have to make sure you can afford to sell your home.
-At closing, you’ll have to pay off your remaining mortgage balance, as well as your closing costs (usually around 10% of the sale price).
-If your expected sale price won’t cover these expenses, you must bring additional funds to closing.
+At closing, you’ll have to pay off your remaining mortgage balance, as well as all other closing costs (usually around 10% of the sale price).
+If your expected sale price won’t cover these expenses, you have to bring additional funds to closing.

 ✍️ Editor’s Note

 If your mortgage includes a prepayment penalty, your lender may charge additional fees if you pay off your loan early.
 This could increase your selling costs by thousands of dollars.
-Ask your lender about prepayment penalties as early as possible, ideally before putting your home on the market.
+Ask your lender if you have a mortgage prepayment penalty as early as possible, ideally before putting your home on the market.

-Selling a house you just bought because you want to purchase a different one?
-You’ll also need enough money to cover your new down payment and closing costs.
+If you’re going to buy another house right after you sell, you’ll also need enough money to cover your new down payment and buyer closing costs.
 This could mean dipping into your savings if you don’t walk away from your sale with much cash.

 3. Calculate your potential capital gains tax liability